RESOStandards/reso-certification-help/docs/providers.md

 # **Archiving Endorsements**
 [BACK TO TOP](#table-of-contents)

-Providers may now archive endorsements and should do so for any organizations that they are no longer serving or contain results that are otherwise unwanted.
+Providers may archive endorsements and should do so for any organizations that they are no longer serving or contain results that are otherwise unwanted.

 Archiving is available for endorsements in **Passed**, **Notified**, **Certified**, **Canceled** or **Withdrawn** status.